FlorianLecourt/Linguistic-Signatures-for-Enhanced-EmotionDetection/ReadMe.md

 ## 📖 Description

-This repository provides trained models and linguistic signatures for fine-grained emotion detection on the GoEmotions dataset.
+This repository provides trained models for fine-grained emotion detection on the GoEmotions dataset, plus linguistic signatures for emotion labels from 13 English datasets.

 ### Repository Structure